artsy/eigen/docs/testing.md

 - We don’t use snapshot tests; they produce too much churn for too little value.

-Our preferred methods to use are marked with a ⭐️, while the ones we'd like to avoid are marked as ❗️ depracated.
+Our preferred methods to use are marked with a ⭐️, while the ones we'd like to avoid are marked as ❗️ deprecated.

 ## Test helpers and wrappers, when to use them, and good examples